-Q #18) What is the difference between PUT method and POST method?
+Q #18) What is the difference between the PUT method and the POST method?

-The major difference between the PUT and POST method is that the result generated with PUT method is always same no matter how many times the operation is performed.
+Answer: The major difference between the PUT and POST method is that the result generated with the PUT method is always the same no matter how many times the operation is performed.
 On the other hand, the result generated by POST operation is always different every time.